North Otago Rugby Football Union: Provincial representative rugby

 The highlight of the early 1990s was a Ranfurly Shield challenge in 1993 when Auckland brought the trophy on tour.
 The crowd went delirious after 5 minutes when Brent McEwan scored a try from a set move to give North Otago a 5–0 lead.
 However, the talent of Auckland then shone through and they scored 139 unanswered points.
 John Kirwan scored eight tries.
-The 1997 season proved to be a fairytale effort with the team having its best season yet in NPC rugby.
+The 1997 season proved to be a fairy-tale effort with the team having its best season yet in NPC rugby.
 The side finished as top qualifier, won its home semi final and went down to in the final.